OpenNewsLabs/field-guide-security-training-newsroom/drafts/org_best_practices.md

 **The first contact problem**

-It’s easy for sources to “out” themselves with their metadata trail.
+It’s easy for sources to "out" themselves with their metadata trail.
 If a source reached out over a work phone or email, they have already left a juicy metadata trail for their employer.
-This is sometimes called the “first contact problem,” and there is no quick fix.
+This is sometimes called the "first contact problem," and there is no quick fix.
 We need sources to know the appropriate channels before reaching out.

 The best we can do is support the appropriate communication channels,